ethereum/aleth/doc/private_net.rst

 ::
   aleth/aleth --config /Users/johndoe/Documents/config.json -m on -a 008a78302c6fe24cc74008c7bdae27b7243a7066 --no-discovery --pin --unsafe-transactions

-``-m on`` enables CPU mining
+``-m on`` enables CPU mining;

-``-a 008a78302c6fe24cc74008c7bdae27b7243a7066`` sets the beneficiary of the mined blocks
+``-a 008a78302c6fe24cc74008c7bdae27b7243a7066`` sets the beneficiary of the mined blocks;

-``--no-discovery --pin`` effectively disables networking; we have ony single node, we don't need to discover other ones and we don't allow others to connect to us
+``--no-discovery --pin`` effectively disables networking; we have ony single node, we don't need to discover other ones and we don't allow others to connect to us;

-``--unsafe-transactions`` this disables additional prompt before sending each transaction, we don't need it in the testing environment.
+``--unsafe-transactions`` disables additional prompt before sending each transaction, we don't need it in the testing environment.

-It can take a while to mine the first block, but the following mining should go faster.
+It can take a while to mine the first block, but the mining should go faster further on.

 **4.** Meanwhile, open a new window in your CLI, navigate into the ``aleth`` directory, and run
 ::
-  scripts/jsonrpcproxy.py
+  scripts/dopple.py

-This enables HTTP RPC at http://127.0.0.1:8545 by running a proxy which redirects all HTTP requests to IPC interface of aleth.
+This enables HTTP RPC at http://127.0.0.1:8545 by running a proxy which forwards all HTTP requests to IPC interface of aleth.

 Connecting Remix
 ------